ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   determine the aggregated report count and checksum of aggregated report IDs before responding to an aggregate share request, requiring synchronization between the Helper's collection and aggregation interactions.

+### Streaming Messages

+Most messages in the protocol contain fixed-length or length-prefixed fields such that they can be parsed independently of context.
+The exceptions are the `UploadReq`, `UploadResp` ({{upload-request}}), `AggregationJobInitReq`, `AggregationJobContinueReq`, and `AggregationJobResp` ({{aggregate-flow}}) messages, all of which contain vectors whose length is determined by the length of the enclosing HTTP message.

+This allows implementations to begin transmitting these messages before knowing how long the message will ultimately be.
+This is useful if implementations wish to avoid buffering exceptionally large messages in memory.

 # Compliance Requirements {#compliance}